aasthadhavan/project_dsa/README.md

 2. Logging in to exisiting ones
 3. Viewing transactions
 4. Detailed view of accounts
+and additionally
-and additionally,5.
-A chatbot(bankbot) to handle all the queries.
+5. A chatbot(bankbot) to handle all the queries.